Akash-Mittal/bp-wallet-grpc-spring/README.md

 * Single user Making 5 Withdraws 5 Deposit:Same.
 * Single user Making 4 Withdraws 4 Deposit 2 Balance: 18 DB Calls 10 Get and 8 Update.

-All of the above transactions have high chances of` OptimisticLockException` due to versioning on stale object.This can overcome by retry mechanism however in this kind of scenario the sequence need to be guaranteed which is achievable by bidirectional streaming.
+All of the above transactions have high chances of` OptimisticLockException` due to versioning on WIP same row stale object.Can be mitigated with retry mechanism however in this kind of scenario the sequence need to be guaranteed possible with `bidirectional streaming`.

 Then there are other scenarios with multiple users with multiple transactions - testing is OOS.